 Simple English definitions for legal terms

-Read a random definition: executory interest
+Read a random definition: full-crew law

 The indemnity principle is a rule in insurance that says an insurance policy should only pay for the actual loss suffered by the insured.
 This means that the benefit received from the insurance policy should not be more valuable than the loss experienced.
 For example, if someone's car is damaged in an accident, the insurance policy should only cover the cost of repairing the car, not the cost of a brand new car.